lesaint/lesaint.github.io/damapping/framework/documentation/index.md

 Using an enum as a *dedicated class* is supported by the DAMapping framework.

-The only constraint is that they it must define only a single value (which name does not matter).
+The only constraint is that it must define only a single value (which name does not matter).

 The developer may find it relevant to use an enum in order to make the *dedicated class* a singleton.